 01. INTRODUCTION

-We hope to sustain and deepen the memory of “Yeonji,” the place where we shared our hearts.
+We seek to carry forward—and deepen—the memory of “Yonji,” where we once shared our hearts.

-Yonsei University has a building called Appenzeller Hall, first built during the Japanese colonial period.
-When we were students in the Department of Theology, it was where we spent much of our time.
-Offices and classrooms filled the upper floors, while the basement felt wholly ours.
-Student council rooms and club rooms stretched down the corridor.
+Within Yonsei University stands a building called Appenzeller Hall, built during the Japanese colonial period.
+When we were students in the Department of Theology, it was a place where we spent much of our time.
+Above ground were classrooms and offices, but the basement was a space that belonged entirely to us.
+Student council rooms and club spaces lined the corridor, one after another.

-There, we searched for paths toward faith and meaning.
-We wrestled with difficult books, sang together, and sometimes sat alone, writing or thinking.
-Looking back, what truly passed between us there was care.
-We call all of it sharing.
+There, we sought the path toward spiritual understanding.
+We wrestled with texts we could not fully grasp, sang together, and sometimes sat alone, writing our thoughts.
+Looking back, what we shared in those moments was something deeper—an exchange of hearts.
+We choose to call all of it “sharing.”

 Photo of Lee Jaehoon